wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 ### VHDs Cache Settings

 The main difference between creating disks that are part of a Premium Storage account is the disk cache setting.
-For SQL Server Data volume disks it is recommended that you use ‘**Read Caching**’.
-For Transaction log volumes, the disk cache setting should be set to ‘**None**’.
+For SQL Server Data volume disks it is recommended that you use '**Read Caching**'.
+For Transaction log volumes, the disk cache setting should be set to '**None**'.
 This is different from the recommendations for Standard Storage accounts.

 Once the VHDs have been attached, the cache setting cannot be altered.
 You would need to detach and reattach the VHD with an updated cahce setting.